sonali091023/90DaysOfDevOps/2026/day-38/day-38-yaml.md

 -->Or, if you have yamllint installed: yamllint server.yaml

-Q. Step 4: What happens if you use a tab?
+Step 4: What happens if you use a tab?

 -->For example, if you write:
 ```